rhysperry111/LTE-Cell-Scanner/README.md

   - from IQ sample to PDSCH output and RRC SIB messages
 - Support HackRF, rtlsdr, BladeRF and USRP

-(It has gone too far away from the Evrytania/LTE-Cell-Scanner during the period I had less experience.
-I won't push this ugly work back. :))
+(It has gone too far away from the Evrytania/LTE-Cell-Scanner since the time I had less FOSS experience, so let's keep my ugly work here and not ruine the original.)

 ## Build
 ```